 The Appalachian Trail Museum features authentic trail shelters, mementos from people famously associated with the trail, and photos of almost every thru-hiker from recent years.
 There is even an Appalachian Trail Hall of Fame!

 The museum is open late March through November 1.
-More information about visiting can be found on the Appalachian Trail Museum’s website.
+More information about visiting can be found in our article on the Appalachian Trail Museum.

 Laurel Caverns in Fayette County